awsdocs/aws-codebuild-user-guide/doc_source/data-protection.md

 We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form fields such as a **Name** field\.
 This includes when you work with CodeBuild or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
 Any data that you enter into CodeBuild or other services might get picked up for inclusion in diagnostic logs\.
 When you provide a URL to an external server, don't include credentials information in the URL to validate your request to that server\.

+ To protect sensitive information, the following are hidden in CodeBuild logs:
++  AWS access key IDs\.
+For more information, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in in the *AWS Identity and Access Management User Guide*\.
++  Strings specified using the Parameter Store\.
+For more information, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
++  Strings specified using AWS Secrets Manager\.
+For more information, see [Key Management](security-key-management.md)\.

 For more information about data protection, see the [AWS Shared Responsibility Model and GDPR](http://aws.amazon.com/blogs/security/the-aws-shared-responsibility-model-and-gdpr/) blog post on the *AWS Security Blog*\.

 **Topics**